Coburg Football Club: 1999–2000: Coburg-Fitzroy Lions

-Despite large crowds of both Lions fans attending the home games, financial problems and AFL pressure, meant that Coburg were forced to align with an AFL reserves side, and the partnership with Fitzroy was severed at the end of the 2000 season.
+Despite large crowds of both Lions fans attending the home games, financial problems and AFL pressure meant that Coburg were forced to align with an AFL reserves side, and the partnership with Fitzroy was severed at the end of the 2000 season.

 2001–2013: Richmond alignment

 From 2001 until 2013, Coburg had an alignment in place with the AFL's Richmond Football Club, which saw Richmond's players eligible to play senior football for Coburg when not selected in the AFL.
 During this time, the club changed its nickname from the Lions to the Tigers.
 Its best performance during that time was during 2007, when the seniors finished as runners-up and the reserves side won the premiership.
+The reserve side won the premiership again in 2012 in the first year of the reserves competition being renamed the Development League.

 2014–present: Return of the Lions

 The affiliation with the Richmond Football Club ended after the 2013 season; Coburg returned to operations as a stand-alone senior club in the VFL from 2014, and returned to the nickname "Lions".
-The club is yet to achieve any success since its return to stand-alone operation, and as of 2020 has not finished outside the bottom four during this period.
-During this time, the club was coached by Peter German (2014–2017), Leigh Adams (2018–2019) and Andrew Sturgess (2020-2022).
+The club is yet to achieve any success since its return to stand-alone operation, and has not finished outside the bottom four during this period, with the exception of the 2021 season.
+During this time, the club has been coached by Peter German (2014–2017), Leigh Adams (2018–2019), Andrew Sturgess (2020–2022), and Jamie Cassidy-McNamara (2023-present).

-On 14 November 2022, former Collingwood Development Coach Jamie Cassidy-McNamara was appointed as the Lions new Senior Coach on a two-year deal commencing in 2023, following the shock departure of Sturgess.
+Coburg formed a women's team in 2020, with a plan to join the VFL Women's competition in 2021.
+However, the plan did not eventuate.

+Instead, in 2021 two Coburg sides competed in the Premier and Second Division of the South Eastern Women's Football (SEWF) competition.
+Both teams entered the VAFA Women's (VAFAW) ahead of the 2023 season.

 Club symbols

 Coburg competed as the Lions from 1925 until 2001.
 The logo was presented in a shield format and was used until the Richmond alignment in 2001.
 Under its alignment with Richmond, the club changed its logo and its nickname to the Tigers.
 The design of the Tiger is based around Richmond's logo, which was identical at the time.
 The colour scheme was changed to match that of Coburg's so the club could still have some of its identity.
 This was the logo until the severing of the link in 2013.
 The club went back to its roots in 2014, and became the Lions again.
 The Lion was back on the emblem.
 However, the scroll remained from the Lions' tenure with the Tigers.
+A new, more modernised logo was created for the 2015 season.